kubernetes/community/contributors/design-proposals/scheduling/rescheduling.md

 In the future, which priorities are usable for a given namespace and pods with certain attributes may be configurable, similar to ResourceQuota, LimitRange, or security policy.

-Priority and resource QoS are indepedent.
+Priority and resource QoS are independent.

 The priority we have described here might be used to prioritize the scheduling queue (i.e. the order in which a scheduler examines pods in its scheduling loop), but the two priority concepts do not have to be connected.
-It is somewhat logical to tie them together, since a higher priority genreally indicates that a pod is more urgent to get running.
+It is somewhat logical to tie them together, since a higher priority generally indicates that a pod is more urgent to get running.
 Also, scheduling low-priority pods before high-priority pods might lead to avoidable preemptions if the high-priority pods end up preempting the low-priority pods that were just scheduled.